roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "_Kuga Ha Shinryu: Invasion_!"

-With her arm at guard, Ohan's body arched in a curve, and just like that flew abreast​, piercing the wall of the _dojo_, whereafter rolled over the ground outside.
+With her arm at guard, Ohan's body arched in a curve, and just like that flew abreast, piercing the wall of the _dojo_, whereafter rolled over the ground outside.

 "Ooooooh, Ohan!!"